FRINXio/translation-units-docs/Translation framework 101.md

 *   Readers and writers can be easily tested and it is necessary to provide unit tests for all of them.
 It's important to cover _readCurrentAttributes_ and _writeCurrentAttributes_ with all possible scenarios (all data there, no data there, partial data there...)
 *   Writers may use **Preconditions.checkArgument()** before accessing the device.
 Fail of the precondition check does not invoke default rollback (opposite operation) on the writer where precondition is located.

+## <a name="base-handlers"></a>Base Handlers

+When a handler for the same YANG node is implemented to conform various devices, it tends to lead to a lot of boilerplate and duplicate code.
+Therefore, we should implement a **base handler** for such handlers.
+How does it work:
+*   create a base-project (if there isn't any) to group base handlers (eg. for an interface handler, choose interface-base project)
+*   each base handler needs to be abstract and implement same interfaces as the original handler
+*   extract common functionality in the base handler.
+Common functionality means that it will conform the majority of the original handlers.
+If a handler does not share the extracted functionality, it needs to override original interface methods, to _hide_ the extracted functionality.
+*   let original handlers extend base abstract handler

 # <a name="cli-translation-unit"></a>CLI Translation Unit